arkher/shopping-cart/README.md

 ## 🏛️ Design Decisions

 ### 1. Clean Architecture
-- **Domain Layer**: Pure business logic, no dependencies on external frameworks
+- **Domain Layer**: Pure business logic and interfaces, no dependencies on external frameworks
-- **Application Layer**: Use cases orchestrate domain objects
+- **Application Layer**: Service implementations and use cases that orchestrate domain objects
-- **Infrastructure Layer**: Implements repository interfaces with in-memory storage
+- **Infrastructure Layer**: Implements repository interfaces with in-memory and localStorage storage
 - **API Layer**: Thin controllers that delegate to use cases

 ### 2. SOLID Principles